2018 Hyundai Elantra Trim Levels with Comparisons & Configurations.

 Combined, these efforts give the Elantra Eco a substantial fuel economy advantage over the rest of the relatively thrifty Elantra lineup.
 With the standard 2.0-liter engine, these cars earn 28 miles per gallon in the city, 37 mpg highway and 32 mpg combined.
 The Eco model boosts these numbers to 32 mpg, 40 mpg, and 35 mpg respectively.
 This does come at the expense of about 19 horsepower, making it feel slower than the other models.

-Compare the Elantra Value Edition vs Sport Trim Levels.
+Compare the Elantra Value Edition vs Sport Trims.
 What is the difference?

 Like the Eco, the Sport also uses a variation on the Value Edition feature set combined with a different engine and transmission combination.
 Where the Eco prioritized gas mileage, the Sport prioritizes power and performance.
 Its turbocharged engine is 1.6 liters and delivers 201 horsepower to either a six-speed manual transmission or a version of the 7-speed dual clutch automatic that has been optimized for performance.
 The Sport is also slightly more agile than the rest of the Elantra lineup thanks to a multilink rear suspension setup and 18-inch wheels.
 The rest of the suspension system and the steering also receive a tune-up.